-At March 31, 2011, our working capital was \$72.3 million, including cash, cash equivalents and available-for-sale securities of \$77.7 million.
+At June 30, 2011, our working capital was \$63.2 million, including cash, cash equivalents and available-for-sale securities of \$64.3 million.
 We have a bank line of credit agreement that is collateralized by our accounts receivable and provides us the ability to draw up to \$7.0 million, subject to certain covenants and restrictions.
-In February 2011, we raised approximately \$77.0 million from our IPO, net of underwriting discounts, commissions and offering expenses.
-During the three months ended March 31, 2011, our capital expenditures were \$0.2 million.
+During the six months ended June 30, 2011, our capital expenditures were \$0.7 million.
 We are estimating capital expenditures to be higher in 2011 compared to 2010 primarily for the expansion of our manufacturing capacity, research and development equipment and sales demonstration and product support instruments to service our global customer base.

-We believe our existing cash and cash equivalents including the net proceeds from our IPO, will be sufficient to meet our working capital and capital expenditure needs for at least the next 18 months.
+We believe our existing cash and cash equivalents will be sufficient to meet our working capital and capital expenditure needs for at least the next 18 months.
 However, we may need to raise additional capital to expand the commercialization of our products, fund our operations and further our research and development activities.
 Our future funding requirements will depend on many factors, including market acceptance of our products, the cost of our research and development activities, the cost of filing and prosecuting patent applications, the cost of defending, in litigation or otherwise, any claims that we infringe third-party patents or violate other intellectual property rights, the cost and timing of regulatory clearances or approvals, if any, the cost and timing of establishing additional sales, marketing and distribution capabilities, the cost and timing of establishing additional technical support capabilities, the effect of competing technological and market developments and the extent to which we acquire or invest in businesses, products and technologies, although we currently have no commitments or agreements relating to any of these types of transactions.

 We may require additional funds in the future and we may not be able to obtain such funds on acceptable terms, or at all.
 If we raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
 Any debt or additional equity financing that we raise may contain terms that are not favorable to us or our stockholders.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish some rights to our technologies or our products, or grant licenses on terms that are not favorable to us.
-If we are unable to raise adequate funds, we may have to liquidate some or all of our assets, or delay, reduce the scope of or eliminate some or all of our development programs.
+If we are unable to raise adequate funds, we may have to liquidate some or all of our development programs.
 If we do not have, or are not able to obtain, sufficient funds, we may have to delay development or commercialization of our products or license to third parties the rights to commercialize products or technologies that we would otherwise seek to commercialize.
 We also may have to reduce marketing, customer support or other resources devoted to our products or cease operations.